2 Samuel 17:1-29 ~ John 19:23-42 ~ Psalm 119:129-152 ~ Proverbs 16:12-13

 Psalms - Psalm 119 is continuing with its amazing verses about God's holy Word, the Bible, and how it can transform our lives.
 Verse 138 is just one more small example from this incredible Psalm - "Your decrees are perfect; they are entirely worthy of our trust."
 Do you believe that God's Word, the Bible, is perfect?
 Is it entirely worthy of our trust?
 Would you consider the Bible to be a perfect book of counsel for your life?

 I love verse 130, which I used to have at the top of this blog in the NIV translation: "The unfolding of your words gives light..."
 Do you believe this is true?
 Does reading God's Word, the Bible, bring light into your life?
 If you did not read God's Word would you be in darkness?

 Proverbs - Proverbs 16:13 today teaches us: "The king is pleased with righteous lips; he loves those who speak honestly."
 This Proverb reminds me of a worship song we sing in my church on occasion that goes: "May the words of my mouth and the meditation of my heart be pleasing in your sight."
 Which, now that I type this I realize is Psalm 19:14.
 How are the words of your mouth these days?
 Are your lips righteous?
 Is speaking honestly pleasing to your King?
 Today, who is your King?
 Is your king yourself?
 Is your king Jesus?

-Worship Video: Today's readings in John reminded me of the song "The Power of the Cross" sung here by the Getty’s:
+YouTube - Today's readings in John remind me of the song "Jesus Paid It All" sung here by Kristian Stanfill at Passion 2006:

-Please join us in memorizing and meditating on a verse of Scripture today: "The unfolding of your words gives light; it gives understanding to the simple."
+Please join us in memorizing and meditating on a verse of Scripture this week: "The unfolding of your words gives light; it gives understanding to the simple."
 Psalm 119:130 NIV